uitrial/Interview-Transcribe-Proofread/README.md

 ```bash
   pip3 install -r requirements.txt
 ```
-- Rename .envsample to .env and save with your keys.
+- Rename .envsample to .env and save with your keys and bucket name.

 ## Usage/Examples